 Some of the best current stories are not loud.
 They are about people noticing a need, turning up and making daily life easier for someone else.

-• Community coverage gives the site warmth without becoming childish.
+• Community stories bring warmth without becoming sugary.

-• Schools, neighbours and local projects are strong repeat topics.
+• Schools, neighbours and local projects give readers people to root for.

-• The best stories should feel specific, useful and grounded.
+• The best pieces feel specific, useful and full of ordinary goodness.

 Family and community stories give readers a reason to believe ordinary places still work.
 That can mean a school project, a local library idea, a neighbourhood repair effort or a volunteer group finding a practical way to help.

-The section should avoid heavy emotional manipulation.
-The strongest pieces are specific and constructive: what happened, who benefited and whether the idea could travel elsewhere.
+The happiest pieces are specific and constructive: what happened, who benefited and how a small local idea made the day brighter.

 Reader value